yuanshunning/pickit-docs/docs/installation/testing-your-setup.rst

 Testing your setup
 ==================

-Connecting to the Pick-it web interface
+Connecting to the Pickit web interface
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-If you connected your computer directly to the Pick-it processor you can
+If you connected your computer directly to the Pickit processor you can
-now connect to the Pick-it interface by surfing to  http://192.168.66.1
+now connect to the Pickit interface by surfing to  http://192.168.66.1
-to configure your Pick-it setup.
+to configure your Pickit setup.

-If you connected the Pick-it processor to your network you can now
+If you connected the Pickit processor to your network you can now
-connect to the Pick-it interface by surfing to the IP address that was
+connect to the Pickit interface by surfing to the IP address that was
 assigned by the DHCP server of your network.

-If you still have questions regarding the connection to the Pick-it web
+If you still have questions regarding the connection to the Pickit web
 interface you can always contact
 `support@pickit3d.com <mailto:mailto:support@pickit3d.com>`__.

-Testing the Robot to Pick-it connection
+Testing the Robot to Pickit connection
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-To test if Pick-it can connect to the robot through the Ethernet cable you can perform the following test:
+To test if Pickit can connect to the robot through the Ethernet cable you can perform the following test:

 #.
-Press the **Settings** button on the top of the Pick-it interface;
+Press the **Settings** button on the top of the Pickit interface;
 #.
 Insert the **IP address of your robot** in the Robot IP field;
 #.
 Push **Check**